tomasAlabes/talks/README.md

 ### To Do's

 1. Make Firebase DB configurable
-2. Tests (mocking firebase was a blocker)
+2. Tests! (mocking firebase was a blocker)
 3. Improve Docs
 4. Cache-Busting